-- 1. a grievance procedure;

-- 2. definitions applicable to the CBA;

-- contract interpretation provisions, such as a savings clause; and

-4. other provisions not otherwise precluded.
+- a grievance procedure; - definitions applicable to the CBA; - contract interpretation provisions, such as a savings clause; and - other provisions not otherwise precluded, such as wage payment agreements, union dues payroll withholdings, and mandatory reopener requirements.

 C. Precluded subjects

 There are a number of subjects that parties are specifically precluded from bargaining.
 Indiana Code §§ 20-29-6-4.5 and 20-29-6-4.7 provide that the following are impermissible subjects of bargaining: